dotnet/AspNetCore.Docs/aspnetcore/razor-pages/index.md

 URL generation for pages supports relative names.
 From *MyApp/Pages/Contact.cshtml*, you could also redirect to *MyApp/Pages/Index.cshtml* using `RedirectToPage("Index")` or `RedirectToPage("./Index")`.
 These are both *relative names*.
 The provided string is *combined* with the page name of the current page to compute the name of the destination page.
 You can also use the directory traversal `..` operator.

 Relative name linking is useful when building sites with a complex structure.
-If you use relative names to link between pages in a folder, you can you rename that folder.
+If you use relative names to link between pages in a folder, you can rename that folder.
 All the links still work (because they didn't include the folder name).

 Since we have another page here, we're also taking advantage of the `[TempData]` attribute to pass data across pages. `[TempData]` is a more convenient way to use the existing MVC temp data features.
 The `[TempData]` attribute is new in 2.0.0 and is supported on controllers and pages.
 In 2.0.0, the default storage for temp data is now cookies.
 A session provider is no longer required by default.

 ### Using multiple handlers

 Let's update this form to support multiple operations.
-A visitor to the site can either join the mailing list, or ask for a free quote.
+A visitor to the site can either join the mailing list or ask for a free quote.

 If you want one page to handle multiple logical actions, you can use *named handler methods*.
 Any text in the name after `On<Verb>` and before `Async` (if present) in the method name is considered a handler name.
 The handler methods in the following example have the handler names `JoinMailingList` and `RequestQuote`: